 Google’s Structured Data Testing Tool

 This tool helps to test how well your website’s rich snippet tools are working.
 To use this testing tool, just enter the website’s URL and select “Run Test”.
-Then check the right side of the screen to see results showing how well your rich snippets are working.
+Then check the right side of the screen to see results showing how well your rich snippets for wordpress are working.
 Green highlights mean that the snippet is performing well and the ones which are not working properly can be easily edited.
 The following image gives a clear illustration of this concept.

 Did this help you learn how to add rich snippets to WordPress?